 - Recommend to the White House, after consultation with the Office of the Pardon Attorney, whether the President should grant specific petitions of pardon or commutation of sentence.

-- Be responsible for all DOJ attorney personnel matters, including final action in matters pertaining to the employment, separation, and discipline (except for GS-15 and below attorney matters which have been delegated to the Office of Attorney Recruitment and Management.
+- Be responsible for all Department attorney personnel matters, including final determinations employment, separation, and discipline (except for GS-15 and below attorney matters which have been delegated to the Office of Attorney Recruitment and Management).

-- Coordinate and control the Department's reaction to civil disturbances and terrorism.
+- Lead the Department’s response to civil disturbances and terrorism.

-- Oversee budget matters as well as certify to Congress the cost-effectiveness of DOJ investments in information technology.
+- Oversee budget matters as well as certify to Congress the cost-effectiveness of Department investments in information technology.

 - Manage high-priority program offices that reside within ODAG, e.g, Organized Crime Drug Enforcement Task Force, Privacy and Civil Liberties Office, the Faith Based and Community Initiatives Task Force, and the Iraq Rule of Law program.
 The ODAG also shares with the Associate Attorney General oversight responsibility for the Office of Tribal Justice.